Meet Our Staff

 Rée LeBlanc Gunter, Ph.D.

 Dr. Gunter is a clinical psychologist.
-She received her Doctor of Philosophy degree in Psychology from The Pennsylvania State University.
+She received her Master of Science and Doctor of Philosophy degrees in Psychology from The Pennsylvania State University.

 Anna Karashik, LCSW